manticoresoftware/manticoresearch/manual/Securing_and_compacting_an_index/Backup_and_restore.md

 # Backup and restore

 It is vital to back up your tables to recover them later and be up and running again in case problems occur, such as system crashes, hardware failure, or data corruption / loss by any reason.
-Backups are also essential as a safeguard before upgrading Manticore Search to a new version which introduces index format change and can also be used to transfer your data to another system when you want to migrate to a new server.
+Backups are also essential as a safeguard before upgrading Manticore Search to a new version which introduces table format change and can also be used to transfer your data to another system when you want to migrate to a new server.

-`manticore-backup` which is a part of Manticore Search [official packages](https://manticoresearch.com/install/) can help you automate backing up tables of a Manticore instance running in [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode) and feel safe in case of any outages or crashes.
+`manticore-backup` which is a part of Manticore Search [official packages](https://manticoresearch.com/install/) can help you automate backing up tables of a Manticore instance running in the [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode) and feel safe in case of any outages or crashes.

 ### Installation

 **If you followed [the official installation instructions](https://manticoresearch.com/install/) you should have already everything installed and don't need to worry.** Otherwise, [manticore-backup](https://github.com/manticoresoftware/manticoresearch-backup) requires PHP 8.1.10 or [manticore-executor](https://github.com/manticoresoftware/executor) which is a part of package `manticore-extra` and you need to make sure either of them is available.

-⚠️ Note, support of Windows for `manticore-backup` is still in progress.
-You can use the tool on any `Linux` distribution or `macOS`.

 ### How to use